 Team members: Shimona Patel, Kitty Raman Costa, Gemma Donn

 Antisemitism is the most reported hate crime in Toronto (Toronto Police).
 We are designing an apolitical movement to dismantle antisemitism in Toronto applying inclusive, socially innovative and collaborative arts-based initiatives.

 Team members: Gilad Cohen, Hieram Weintraub, Erin Schachter

-Our team will address Gender-Based Violence (GBV) among new immigrants in the GTA area through informative workshops, support and providing resources.
-Through a trauma-informed and culturally-relevant lens, we aim to spread awareness, support systems and create a sense of community.
+Our team will address Gender-Based Violence (GBV) among new immigrants in the GTA through informative workshops, support connections and providing resources.
+Through a trauma-informed and intersectional lens, we aim to spread awareness, developing support systems and create a sense of community.

 Team members: Savina Nankoo, Jeongwook (Jason) Son, Sungiel Shi

 Creating Transformative Futures is a project that will come to be as an interactive, multi-sensory, art installation to celebrates the stories of intersectional identities, particularly community members who have faced marginalization due to race, disability, and sexual orientation.
 This project will offer a physical space for community engagement where narratives of queerness, racialization, and disability rights are told, reflected upon, celebrated and co-created with community.

 Team members: Alycia Doering, Lauren Foote, Suzanne Faiza